 The Justices cut the knot with a rule of construction announced in the very first municipal bond case and applied without fail thereafter.
-Unless state law declares otherwise, they reasoned, courts should think of local officials charged by authorizing legislation to execute bonds as performing a quasi-judicial function.
-Their execution and delivery of the bonds was a kind of adjudication of the merits of the matters recited.
-As the Court put it in one case, [a] recital is itself a decision of the fact by the appointed tribunal.
-If, hypothetically, a resident were to sue before a bond was delivered, on the ground of its illegality, a court could entertain the suit and enjoin issuance if operation by way of estoppel; the meaning of which is, that the person executing it is not permitted to contravene or disprove what he has there asserted, though he may where the assertion is in a contract not under seal.").
+Unless state law declares otherwise, they reasoned, courts should think of local officials charged by authorizing legislation to execute bonds as performing a quasi-judicial function.63 Their execution and delivery of the bonds was a kind of adjudication of the merits of the matters recited.64 As the Court put it in one case, "[a] recital is itself a decision of the fact by the appointed

+60 Estoppel by deed covered all sealed instruments (not only conveyances).
+See, e.g., EDWIN TYRRELL HURLSTONE, A PRACTICAL TREATISE ON THE LAW OF BONDS 1, 32-33 (1835) ("The condition of a bond is frequently preceded by a recital of certain explanatory facts, and in such case if a particular thing be referred to, the recital will operate against the parties to the bond as a conclusive admission of the fact recited; for it is a general rule that a party is estopped from denying that which he has expressly admitted under his hand and seal."); JOHN WILLIAM SMITH, THE LAW OF CONTRACTS 4, 16 (1847) ("The next peculiarity of a contract by deed is its operation by way of estoppel; the meaning of which is, that the person executing it is not permitted to contravene or disprove what he has there asserted, though he may where the assertion is in a contract not under seal.").
 The doctrine had been recognized at common law at least since Coke.
-MELVILLE M. BIGELOW, A TREATISE ON THE LAW OF ESTOPPEL 360 (1913) (citing Commentary on Littleton § 352a).
+Melville M. Bigelow, A Treatise on the Law of Estoppel 360 (1913) (citing Commentary on Littleton § 352a).

-Parker v.
+61Parker v.
 Campbell, 21 Tex.
 763 (1858).

-Knox County v.
+63Knox Cty. v.
 Aspinwall, 62 U.S. (21 How.)
 539 (1859).